Protest - patent

-If you submit a protest during processing, the Norwegian Industrial Property Office has to take account of it during its processing of the case.
-The person who has submitted a protest does not, however, become a party to the case, a general letter is merely sent in which we confirm that the protest has been received.
+If you submit a protest during processing, the Norwegian Industrial Property Office has to take account of it when processing of the case.
+The person who has submitted a protest does not, however, become a party to the case, a general letter is merely sent, in which we confirm that the protest has been received.
 The protest is sent to the parties in the case concerned.
 If the protest has been filed in a case that is being processed for administrative review or administrative limitation, the holder of the patent will be given an opportunity to express an opinion.

 If a protest is received after the processing of a case has been completed, it will not be assessed.
 The protest will nevertheless usually be sent to the parties for information.

 If you have business interests in Norway, it can be important to stay up-to-date on areas that are relevant to you and what your competitors are doing.